Navy Sea Pay and Submarine Pay Rates for 2025

 • Physical presence aboard the vessel or temporary duty away from the vessel

-• Cumulative sea duty time determines pay tier
+• Cumulative sea duty time determines which pay tier you fall into

 For Submarine Pay